Why I Built My Own EPUB Media Overlay Editor

 Turns out that in 2025, not only is this still quite an undertaking, but it’s also somewhat of a niche interest.

 My journey with these TalkingBooks goes back quite a few years.
-I’ve gone from early experiments with forced-alignment tools like aeneas, to the crushing realization that support for EPUB+audio on major ebook platforms is basically non-existent, to more recent adventures with LLM-supported auto-synchronization tools like Storyteller.
+I’ve gone from early experiments with forced-alignment tools like aeneas, to the crushing realization that support for EPUB+audio on major ebook platforms is basically non-existent: even when you manage to create a perfectly synced TalkingBook, there’s nowhere decent to actually use it.

-I documented (more like infodumped) a lot of this journey in this gargantuan blog post on the LearnOutLive blog.
-Earlier, I had already gotten fed up with existing TalkingBook reading software and built my own web-based reader that actually worked properly.
-But now I was facing a different problem: the editing side of things.
+I documented (more like infodumped) various points on this journey in this old blog post on the LearnOutLive blog.
+Earlier, I had already gotten fed up with existing TalkingBook reading software and built my own web-based reader with full integration into our book shop.
+So I’d solved half the problem (at least for my readers): where to read TalkingBooks.
+But now I was facing the other half again: how to create them efficiently without tearing your hair out.

-As I started working on my latest TalkingBook (currently #9 in a German learning series), I again turned to Storyteller (shout-out to Shane Friedman, what a cool project!) to give me a rough starting point for the synchronizations.
+As I started working on my latest TalkingBook (currently #9 in a German learning series), I turned to Storyteller (shout-out to Shane Friedman, this project rocks!) to give me a basic starting point for the synchronizations.

-In a nutshell Storyteller works like this: you run a local LLM with Whisper, provide it an EPUB file and some MP3s, and it tries to “automagically” synchronize the two.
+In a nutshell Storyteller works like this: you run a local large language model with Whisper, provide it an EPUB file and some MP3s, and it tries to “automagically” synchronize the two.

-For my use case of language-learning books, I need phrases perfectly synchronized, with no weird fragmentation of highlighted phrases and perfect timing.
+For my use case of language-learning books, I need phrases perfectly synchronized, with no weird fragmentation of text phrases and perfect timing.

 And there’s a reason I’m so hellbent on getting this right: TalkingBooks aren’t just great for pronunciation practice: click on a phrase, repeat, follow along with eyes and ears.
 The real magic happens when you highlight phrases in just the right way.
 You can teach people about grammar and syntactical units almost subconsciously.
 This is especially powerful in German, where just visualizing sentence boundaries and clause structures can do more than hours of dry grammatical study.
 It’s incredibly intuitive!
 The brain picks up patterns when it can see and hear the language’s rhythm simultaneously.

 But that only works if the synchronization is absolutely precise.
 Text fragments resulting from auto-synchronization will often drop a direct speech quotation mark or otherwise split phrases weirdly—this is common.
 But it’s mostly fine, as long as it follows the same pattern.
-Nothing a bit of regex can’t fix.
+Nothing a bit of regex or quick edits in Sigil can’t fix.

 That still leaves the timing issue.
 In the past I’ve been using this FOSS tool called Tobi, which gives you a basic GUI to perfectly position audio boundaries where you need them.

 I need to be able to load EPUBs, quickly adjust some fragments and timings, and export EPUB again.
 But with Tobi?
-The workflow is a mess: import that EPUB, convert all MP3s to WAV files, recreate all the EPUB content in some proprietary format, dump hundreds of files everywhere, then compress everything back to MP3s on export.
-Every cycle loses audio quality.
-And don’t even get me started on trying to edit their Lovecraftian XML horror if you need to adjust how highlights are placed.
+The workflow is a mess: import that EPUB, convert all MP3s to WAV files, recreate all the EPUB content in this unwieldy XUK format, dump hundreds of files everywhere, then compress everything back to MP3s on export.
+Every cycle loses audio quality, unless you maintain XUK as single source of truth.
+Want to adjust some text fragments?
+Sorry, not possible, unless you are willing to wade into a world of Lovecraftian XML:

-So yes, I very quickly put together a prototype in React that can parse EPUB files, display waveforms with WaveSurfer.js, draw regions over the waveforms, and let me select them.
+I very quickly put together a basic prototype in React that can parse EPUB files, display waveforms with WaveSurfer.js, draw regions over the waveforms, and let me select and adjust them.
+I expected to run into major obstacles, but surprisingly, it was pretty smooth-sailing, and after a few iterations I had a robust solution.

 This application is designed for a single purpose: fine-tune TalkingBooks with surgical precision.